 Our chairman Tom McKie and secretary Cyril Cox stepped in, along with a new committee in 2008 to save the club from extinction.
 Their hours and hours of unpaid work off the pitch behind the scenes has had a massive impact on the club returning to the Northern League.
 Cyril has also been instrumental in working towards the juniors (and possibly seniors) moving in the future to a new sporting club in the future.
 The new high school development on the edge of the town will hopefully pave the way for this development to occur sooner rather than later as the juniors of the club deserve better facilities.

-Richie Mitchell has taken over from Steve Mullen during the 2016/2017 season, with Steve stepping down for personal reason.
+Richie Mitchell has taken over from Steve Mullen during the 2016/2017 season, with Steve stepping down for personal reasons.
 Richie joins having previously been assistant manager at West Allotment Celtic.
+His aim is to get the club back into the F.A Cup, a long term ambition of the Chairman.

 This is just a selection of volunteers that help make Alnwick Town what it is today.
 Without them, and also those that haven't yet been mentioned, the club would simply cease to exist.